Top 10 tips for comfortable wedding photographs

 Other than organising group shots I find I like to be very unobtrusive.
 One father of the bride who had been observing me all day described me as being like a “ninja sniper”, slipping in and out of the shadows picking people off with my camera.

-Don’t present your body square on to the camera unless you want to look bigger and more imposing, this look can work well for men but is generally not a good look for a woman trying to look feminine and elegant and will not result in flattering wedding photographs.
+Don’t present your body square on to the camera unless you want to look bigger and more imposing.
+This look can work well for men but is generally not a good look for a woman trying to look feminine and elegant.

 Lean towards the camera.